-But the lofty recommendations led to modest outcomes: the creation of a Digital for Development Hub (D4D), which has a limited budget of €8.9 million (\$9.5 million) allocated between 2020 and 2023, involving ten African and five European countries.
-Its operational framework is furthermore limited to technical assistance and to facilitating the exchange of knowledge between African nations (see table 1).201 As the D4D project draws to a close, a strategic partnership could leverage the strengths of both partners.
+But the lofty recommendations led to modest outcomes: the creation of the African Union-European Union (AU-EU) Digital for Development (D4D), which has a limited budget of €8.9 million (\$9.5 million) allocated between 2020 and 2023, involving ten African and five European countries.
+Its operational framework is furthermore limited to technical assistance and to facilitating the exchange of knowledge between African nations (see table 1).
+As the AU-EU D4D project draws to a close, a strategic partnership could leverage the strengths of both partners.

 Table 1.
-Digital for Development (D4D) Hub
+African Union-European Union (AU-EU) Digital for Development (D4D) Hub